-For work that requires a license or registration, the renter or rental provider must use a suitably qualified person.
+For work that requires a license or registration, the renter or rental provider must use a qualified person.

 All repairs must be made to the standard a tradesperson would make them.

 A renter or rental provider can make a repair (that doesn't require a licence or registration) as long as they do it to the same standard as a tradesperson.

 Paying rent during repairs

 Renters must continue to pay rent while waiting for repairs to be done or waiting to be paid back for repairs.
 However, they can apply to VCAT for their rent to be paid into CAV’s Rent Special Account.
 This means CAV holds the rent and the rental provider does not receive it until the issue is sorted out.